 To understand hell, one first has to understand God’s nature.
-Since He’s the One who created it, you need to ask yourself what was on His mind when He did so.
+Since He’s the One who created hell, ask yourself, what was on His mind when He did so?
 First of all, hell was designed for Satan and his angels, not us.
 After the Fall of Man, however, the human race became included in the package:

 He will also say to those on His left, “Depart from Me, accursed ones, into the eternal fire which has been prepared for the devil and his angels.”
 (Matt 25:41)

 Secondly, God does not “torture” people; He punishes them accordingly for the evil they do.
 Take the law of gravity as an example.
-When you fall off a cliff and get killed or break a bone, you are suffering the consequence of breaking that law.
-God takes no pleasure when that happens, even though He authored the law.
-Jump from the roof of your house and you’ll reap the “punishment” of trying to break gravity’s law—perhaps a broken ankle.
+When you jump or fall from a cliff, you suffer the consequence of breaking that law, deliberate or not.
+God takes no pleasure when that happens, even though He authored the law of gravity.
+Jump from the roof of your house and you’ll reap the “punishment” of trying to break that law—perhaps a broken ankle.
 Take a swan dive from a 70-story skyscraper, however, and breaking that same law will be fatal.

 The same is true for moral laws.
 Breaking a moral law has consequences that occur as a result of the violation.
 Since God is a moral being, immoral behavior rouses His anger.
 A person doesn’t have to answer at the Judgment as to why they jumped off a cliff.
 They will, however, have to answer for acts of fornication, adultery and so forth.
 Why is this so?
 Because those things affect other peoples’ lives—people made in the image and likeness of their Creator.

 A curious thing to note is found in the story of the Rich Man and Lazarus.
 (Luke 16:19ff) When the rich man sees Lazarus in Paradise, he asks if Lazarus can bring him some water.
 He does not ask to be released from the flames.
-In the same way, people want to be where they feel comfortable.
+In the same way, people want to be where they fit in, so to speak.
 They also connect the place to the situation with which they’ve become involved.
 For example, a perfectly healthy person wouldn’t want to spend two weeks in the hospital.
 In fact, you’d demand to be let out.
-Hospitals are for the sick.
-Healthy people don’t want to be in a hospital.
-Yet the sick aren’t happy to be there either.
+Hospitals are for the sick; a healthy person doesn’t want to be in a hospital.
+That said, the sick aren’t happy to be there either.
 The same goes for prison.
 If you were unjustly incarcerated, you’d demand release.
 The guilty person, however, knows they’re in jail for a reason.
 Like the sick person in the hospital, they may not like it, but they understand the legitimacy of being there.

-Some folks think that it’s unfair for God to exact eternal punishment for transitory sins.
-As finite and mortal beings, we don’t have all the facts.
+Some folks think it’s unfair for God to exact eternal punishment for transitory sins.
+As finite and mortal beings, however, we don’t have all the facts.
 We have no knowledge of things eternal.
 Only God can see perfectly and understand such issues.
-His word provides us with this simple fact: sin results in death.
+His word provides us with this necessary fact: sin results in death.
 (Rom.
 6:23)